Microcontroller: Development

 Most microcontrollers at this time had concurrent variants.
 One had EPROM program memory, with a transparent quartz window in the lid of the package to allow it to be erased by exposure to ultraviolet light.
 These erasable chips were often used for prototyping.
 The other variant was either a mask-programmed ROM or a PROM variant which was only programmable once.
 For the latter, sometimes the designation OTP was used, standing for "one-time programmable".
 In an OTP microcontroller, the PROM was usually of identical type as the EPROM, but the chip package had no quartz window; because there was no way to expose the EPROM to ultraviolet light, it could not be erased.
 Because the erasable versions required ceramic packages with quartz windows, they were significantly more expensive than the OTP versions, which could be made in lower-cost opaque plastic packages.
 For the erasable variants, quartz was required, instead of less expensive glass, for its transparency to ultraviolet light—to which glass is largely opaque—but the main cost differentiator was the ceramic package itself.
 Piggyback microcontrollers were also used.

 In 1993, the introduction of EEPROM memory allowed microcontrollers (beginning with the Microchip PIC16C84) to be electrically erased quickly without an expensive package as required for EPROM, allowing both rapid prototyping, and in-system programming.
 (EEPROM technology had been available prior to this time, but the earlier EEPROM was more expensive and less durable, making it unsuitable for low-cost mass-produced microcontrollers.)
 The same year, Atmel introduced the first microcontroller using Flash memory, a special type of EEPROM.
 Other companies rapidly followed suit, with both memory types.

-Nowadays microcontrollers are cheap and readily available for hobbyists, with large online communities around certain processors.
+Microcontrollers are widely available at relatively low cost for hobbyist use.
+Online communities have developed around particular microcontroller architectures and processors.